PJ Dick Innovation Fund: Faculty Grants Program

 Teaching Grants

-- Total Funding Available: $20,000 per year
+- Total funding available: $20,000 per year

-- Funding per Course Development Grant: $2,500
+- Funding per course: $2,500 to $5,000

 - Total number of courses: 4-6 per year